 The City of Cambridge owns four reservoirs: Hobbs Brook (593 acres) in Waltham, Stony Brook (74 acres) in Weston and Waltham, Fresh Pond (155 acres) in Cambridge, and the underground Payson Park (9 acres) reservoir in Belmont.

-The gatehouse structure on Fresh Pond is no longer in use.
+A gatehouse structure on Fresh Pond Reservoir is no longer in use.
 Water is pumped directly from the reservoir for treatment in the purification facility.

 Stony Brook Conduit

-The Stony Brook Conduit is a 7.7 mile underground pipeline that carries water directly from the Stony Brook Reservoir to Fresh Pond.
+The Stony Brook Conduit is a 7.7-mile underground pipeline that carries water directly from the Stony Brook Reservoir to Fresh Pond Reservoir.
+The Watershed Division coordinates with the Distribution Division to manage the conduit.
 Continued assessment and maintenance of the conduit right-of-way ensures that Cambridge will have a continuous, easily accessible water source.

 The Cambridge Water Department owns two barns used as storage and maintenance facilities in the watershed.
 The barn on River Road in Weston is used for maintenance and hazardous material response equipment storage.
 The barn at 167 Trapelo Road in Lincoln is also used for equipment storage and doubles as a staff field office.